GiorgosMandi/ScalaProjects/src/main/scala/rockJVM/akkaEssentials/Readme.md

  - stop: stops an ActorRef.
 All watchers of the ref will receive `Terminated(ref)` message

 *Note, that when a parent is being restarted, all of its children get stopped!*

+Classic actors have methods `preStart`, `preRestart`, `postRestart` and `postStop` that can be overridden to act on changes to the actor’s lifecycle.

 ## Supervision Strategy